Desert wheatear: Distribution and habitat

 The eastern race of the desert wheatear breeds in a great swathe of Asia extending from the Middle East and Saudi Arabia through Iran, Baluchistan, Afghanistan, the south Caucasus, Turkestan, the Tarbagatai Mountains, the Altai Mountains and north western Mongolia.
 Birds from this region migrate southwards to overwinter in northeastern Africa, the Arabian peninsula, Iraq and Pakistan.
 The western race breeds in North Africa from Morocco and Rio de Oro to the part of Egypt west of the River Nile.
 This population is largely resident but in Morocco, birds in the south and east part migrate while those in the south west tend not to.

 The habitat of the desert wheatear is barren open countryside, steppes, deserts, semi-arid plains, saltpans, dried up river beds and sandy, stony and rocky wasteland.
 It is found at altitudes of up to 3500 m.
 During the winter it may also visit cultivated land when this is interspersed with bare areas of countryside.

-The desert wheatear is an occasional vagrant to the Ireland and Britain, and a female got blown off course in October 2012 during its autumn migration and was seen in a sandpit in Essex.
+The desert wheatear is an occasional vagrant to the United Kingdom, and a female got blown off course in October 2012 during its autumn migration and was seen in a sandpit in Essex.
 Only a few weeks later, another was seen in the RSPB Loch of Strathbeg reserve in Scotland.